 Roman Shades >> SHOP NOWClassic romans make a dramatic statement in today’s high-end RV interiors.
 Go for a flat fold to keep the look more minimalist and streamlined, or soft fold if you have the room for a more voluminous look, in bold stripes like these Modern Roman Shades, solid colors, or bright patterns.
 Roman fabrics come lined or unlined, so you may want to add a standard liner to filter out more light and reduce glare in the cabin of your trailer, or a blackout liner if you’ll be installing them in sleeping areas.

 Pleateds >> SHOP NOWSimilar to cellulars except made from just one layer of pleated fabric, pleated window coverings still provide some added insulation but with less bulk.
 Motorized pleateds, like these Select 1" Light Filtering Pleated Shades can even work with Alexa!
 If you need a quick fix or temporary covering in this style, try Redi Shades Temporary Paper Shades, which come in both light filtering and blackout colors.

 Roller Shades >> SHOP PRODUCTEasy-to-install roller shades fit great under existing RV cornice boards or with an optional cassette like Designer Elements Blackout Cordless Rollers, and come in a variety of light filtering, room darkening and blackout fabrics, colors and patterns.
 They’ll easily meet your needs for light and privacy control while making a stylish backdrop to any décor.

 Have questions on how to measure for, or buying and installing the right custom RV window covering products?
-Just contact our Customer Loyalty Team to ask an expert.
+Just contact our Customer Care Team to ask an expert.